 Correlation between the atoms is the origin of various cooperative effects in a dense medium.

 Cooperativity is the major subject of our research.
 In this chapter we will discuss several typical examples of cooperative effects.
-We will also attempt to draw the line: Which effects are, and which are not, cooperative?
+We will also attempt to establish which effects are, and which are not, cooperative.

 \section{The Dicke model of superradiance: A qualitative description}